v79/Cantilever/src/main/resources/CDK Migration Notes.md

 - [x] Web editor isn't always fetching everything
 - [-] 404 errors when a route returns has no data (e.g. there are no templates at all; should probably return a 204 No Content)
 - [-] API Gateway stages (not cdk stages!)
 Access-Control-Allow-Origin header for OPTIONS should be set to the cloudfront distribution domain?
 But also localhost?
 May need an API stage called "local"?
 CORS is a bugger.
+Gemini has suggested a localhost URL rewriting proxy on vite dev that would require all my API calls to have a prefix (/api/project/list for instance).
+This seems to work but will need careful configuration.

+## 22/07/2025

+- [X] Logout error seems to have been a CORS issue
+- [-] There are some bugs in the API code, e.g. around the location of metadata.json
+- [-] Discovered that I used to have a 'name' claim available in Cognito, but not existing any more.
+Only used in logs though?
+- [-] Working on creating enough content in the system to verify the editor works